MicrosoftDocs/fabric-docs/docs/data-factory/connector-sql-database-copy-activity.md

   - ignite-2023
 ---

-# Configure SQL database in a copy activity
+# Configure SQL database in a copy activity (Preview)

 This article outlines how to use the copy activity in data pipeline to copy data from and to SQL database.